What Is Progressive Myopia?

 Progressive myopia is nearsightedness that worsens each year, requiring a significant increase in vision correction of at least half a diopter.

 Myopia progression is a rising concern among eyecare professionals because there is overwhelming scientific evidence that high levels of myopia are a risk factor for serious eye diseases in the future, such as glaucoma, cataracts, retinal detachment and myopic macular degeneration.
 Is your child's prescription rapidly changing?
-If so, contact The Pacific Eye Care Myopia Control Center in Huntington Beach.
+If so, contact Pacific Eye Care in Huntington Beach.
 We offer myopia management, which can help slow down or even halt rapidly progressing myopia.

 Why Are Glasses Not A Solution?